RaymondChoi54/webcamMouse/deliverables/iteration-03.plan.md

  * What's the **purpose** of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

 We will have three in person meetings.
 The first is today, March 17th, in order to plan this iteration and finish this document.
-The second is the session to make the video (**we’ll add more to this as we  know more).
+The second is the session to make the video.
 Shortly before the iteration review, we will meet over Skype to have a sync meeting to determine if everybody is caught up and pull everything together if needed.
 Finally, we will meet in person to finalize the iteration review doc

 #### Artifacts